Targeted Therapy

 How does targeted therapy work?

 Targeted therapies block specific proteins that help tumors grow and spread.
-They often have a lower risk of side effects than chemotherapy.
-Chemotherapies kill many different types of cells that grow and divide quickly.
+They generally often have a lower risk of side effects than chemotherapy.
+Chemotherapies kill various cells that grow and divide quickly.
 This can affect normal healthy cells, leading to side effects.1

 Targeted therapy treats cancer by:2